uber/RIBs/README.md

 [![Cocoapods Compatible](https://img.shields.io/cocoapods/v/RIBs.svg)](https://cocoapods.org/pods/ribs)
 [![Carthage Compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg)](https://github.com/Carthage/Carthage)

 RIBs is the cross-platform architecture framework behind many mobile apps at Uber.
-The name RIBs is short of Router, Interactor and Builder, which are core components of this architecture.
+The name RIBs is short for Router, Interactor and Builder, which are core components of this architecture.
 This framework is designed for mobile apps with a large number of engineers and nested states.

 The RIBs architecture provides:
 * **Shared architecture across iOS and Android.** Build cross-platform apps that have similar architecture, enabling iOS and Android teams to cross-review business logic code.